truenas/documentation/content/SCALE/Credentials/DirectoryServices/ActiveDirectorySCALE.md

 Advanced options are available for fine-tuning the AD configuration, but the preconfigured defaults are generally suitable.

 {{< expand "I can't see any AD information!" "v" >}}
-After configuring the Active Directory service, it can take a few minutes TrueNAS to populate the AD information.
+After configuring the Active Directory service, it can take a few minutes for TrueNAS to populate the AD information.
 To check the AD join progress, open the <i class="material-icons" aria-hidden="true" title="Assignment">assignment</i> **Task Manager** in the upper-right corner.
 Any errors during the join process are also displayed in the **Task Manager**.
 {{< /expand >}}